 - Gigapixel AI’s quality is almost as good as this very expensive extender.
 It will beat lower quality teleconverters

-- You can apply Gigapixel AI later, if the Extender is left at home it can’t be applied later
+- You can apply Gigapixel AI later, if you forget to take the Extender you cannot apply it later

 - Gigapixel AI weighs nothing, does not require using a tripod, does not affect autofocus and so on